Azure-Samples/azure-edge-extensions-aio-dp-jumpstart/infra/README.md

 For more detailed information on the deployment of AIO core components follow this [doc](./provisioning/README.md).
 For more detailed information on the deployment of AIO pipelines follow this [doc](./deployment/README.md).

-## Prerequisites

-1. A running GitHub Codespace of this repository.
-1. Dev container setup with k3d cluster.
-Upon creation of the Codespace, a k3d cluster "devcluster" is already running and ready to use.
-1. **Azure Subscription**: `az login` has been executed and default subscription has been set.
-Ensure you have access to an Azure subscription where you can deploy resources.

-If required, reset your environment using the [00-clean-up.sh](./provisioning/00-clean-up.sh) script, which will delete the k3d cluster and then recreate the cluster with the right image and settings.

 ## Usage

 1. Run deploy script from `infra` directory